oceanbase/oceanbase/docs/README.md

 ## User documents

-This guide does _not_ contains user documents.
+This guide does _not_ contain user documents.

 For user documents, please refer to [oceanbase-doc](https://github.com/oceanbase/oceanbase-doc).